ImperialCollegeLondon/ReCoDE-DeepLearning-Best-Practices/README.md

-├── .project-root             <- File for inferring the position of project root directory ├── environment.yaml          <- File for installing conda environment ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── pyproject.toml            <- Configuration options for testing and linting ├── requirements.txt          <- File for installing python dependencies ├── setup.py                  <- File for installing project as a package └── README.md
+├── .project-root             <- File for inferring the position of project root directory ├── environment.yaml          <- File for installing conda environment ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── pyproject.toml            <- Configuration options for creating python package ├── requirements.txt          <- File for installing python dependencies └── README.md
 ```

-You will find an extra folder called `learning` that contains a collection of markdown files with best practices and explanations of how to use the project.
+You will find an extra folder called `docs` that contains a collection of markdown files with best practices and explanations of how to use the project.

 ## License